Rowadz/pollux/README.md

 # Welomce to Pollux

-This react app will create a fake date based on a prototypes you define,
+This react app will create a fake date based on prototypes you define,

 - check this video -> [here]()
 - link to use it -> [here]()